 Present in the room were the political leaders—the current mayor and his two predecessors (Cornett, Kirk Humphreys and Ron Norick), City Council members Pete White and Gary Marrs, City Manager Jim Couch, Governor Brad Henry and his wife Kim, former Governor Frank Keating, Tulsa Mayor Kathy Taylor, Senate Co-President Pro Tempore Glenn Coffee, and Speaker of the House Chris Benge.

 Bennett had also invited the state’s largest universities to demonstrate Oklahoma’s longtime passion for college sports.
+You can follow Tania clay blog for more information.
 This group included OSU President Burns Hargis, OSU Athletic Director Mike Holder, OU Athletic Director Joe Castiglione, and the Sooners’ football coach, Bob Stoops.
 Stoops was one of the most famous residents of Oklahoma, but it was rare to see him outside Norman.

 Bennett had also invited a cross-section of the community to illustrate Oklahoma City’s unified front in regards to the NBA.
 This group included Oklahoma City Museum of Art director Carolyn Hill, Greater Oklahoma City Chamber president Roy Williams, Ford Center manager Gary Desjardins, Oklahoman publisher David Thompson, local CBS affiliate owner David Griffin, Cox Communications’ Oklahoma president Dave Bialis, and Devon Energy CEO and Chamber Chairman Larry Nichols.